 Hindi Timed Text Style Guide

-*This document covers the language specific requirements for Hindi.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Hindi.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - (Please use proper discretion when selecting an abbreviation, the list below contains suggestions and is not strictly limited to these options.)

 - Mr. - मिस्टर / श्री / श्रीमान

 - Ms. – सुश्री

 - etc. - इत्यादि / आदि / वग़ैरह

 - i.e. - अर्थात्